 Vasuki Shreyam

-For decades the Sapera community (snake- charmers) has been surviving on the practice of Snake-charming, a livelihood being passed from generation to generation.
-The banning of the practice of snake-charming under the Wildlife Protection Act brought about a lot of misery and uncertainty in the lives of the entire Sapera community, who had no other skills or means of sustenance.
+For decades the Sapera not for profit associations community (Snake- Charmers) has lived on the practice of snake-charming, a livelihood being passed down from generation to generation.
+The ban on the practice of snake-charming under the Wildlife Protection Act brought a lot of misery and uncertainty to the lives of the entire snake charmer community, who had no other skills or means of sustenance.

-The project Vasuki Shreyam is PSP’s initiative to rehabilitate and mainstream the children of marginalized Sapera and other communities of Brij Mathura region.
-Children from these communities stay at VatslayaGram and are provided with formal education and all the other essential supports like shelter, food and healthcare services.
+The Vasuki Shreyam foundation helping the poor is a PSP initiative to rehabilitate and mainstream children from marginalized Sapera and other communities of the Brij Mathura region.
+Children from these communities live in the Vatsalyagram NGO helping poor and are provided with formal education and all other necessary assistance such as shelter, food and health services.

-The program was started in 2015 and is a unique approach towards the betterment of the lives of the children of Sapera community.
-Education has been the key element in this initiative because only good education can shape the future of the young children of this community making them capable of being much more than snake charmers, a livelihood being passed on from generation to generation.
+The program was started in 2015 and has a unique approach towards betterment of life of the children of Sapera community.
+Education has been the key element in this initiative as only good education can shape the future of young children of this community, making them more capable than snake charmers, a livelihood that is being passed on from generation to generation.

-PSP has adopted 300 children of the Sapera community into the ambit of Vatsalya care at “VatsalyaGram” and has provided them with all the basic necessities and care with education that will eventually shape their future.
+The PSP charities that help the poor has adopted 300 children from the Sapera community under the ambit of “VatsalyaGram NGO” and provided them with an education that will ultimately shape their future.

 Vasuki Shreyam Gallery